Number Bonds - A Guide for Parents

 Now you understand exactly what number bonds (number fact families/number stories) are, and their importance as a bridge to more advanced maths skills, how well does your child know them?

-Our Kickstart Number bonds quizzes are a great (& free) way to find out.
-It's a quick quiz that's easy and fun for kids, but the clever bit is that parents receive instant and private feedback on how well their child did with suggestions to help them improve.
+Our Kickstart Number bonds quizzes are a great (and free!) way to find out.
+It's a quick number bonds game that's easy and fun for kids, but the clever bit is that parents receive instant and private feedback on how well their child did with suggestions to help them improve.

 Take the Number Bonds Quiz